forestgrape/coronavirus/index.md

 # Coronaviruses with a Focus on Sars-CoV-2
 [in work]
 This short overview reviews various aspects of coronaviruses.
-The overview is fare from complete and mostly covers topics relevant for other part part of [this site](#home)
+The overview mostly covers topics relevant for other part part of [this site](#home).

 - [Introduction to Viruses](#intro-to-viruses)
 - [Introduction to Coronaviruses](#intro-to-coronaviruses)